vespertilian/inactivity-countdown-timer/README.md

  - Activity is **synced across tabs using local storage** (users won't be transitioned if they are active in any other tab).
  - **Dynamically adjusting timer**.
 Which will set itself to initially timeout when the count down starts, then change to timeout every second for the countdown.
  - Configure what events reset your timer and count as an 'Activity' by passing in you're own reset event list.
+ - Throttle the event listeners (so listeners like mouse move are not constantly firing) - will affect precise timing
  - Written in typescript and bundled as a UMD module.
  - Tests with a saucelabs setup for cross browser testing.

+### Events

 By default the inactivity timeout is reset by these document events: